eric-ai-lab/MMIR/eval/README.md

 ## Get Evaluation results and scores

+After getting the output, run calculate_score.py to get scores for all models.

 We use o1-mini (0912) as a LLM judge to process the responses from the open-ended setting (*open.jsonl).

-After getting the output, run calculate_score.py to get scores for all models.
+Please set up the model keys in the script properly.